-submission), objects deposit tokens, registries and repositories tokens, attribute certificates, certificates of infrastructure keys used for CERTUM only, to the end-users, according to the requirements specified in the Regulation of the Council of Ministers of 7 August 2002 on determining the technical and organizational conditions for qualified certification service providers, certification policies for qualified certificates issued by these entities and the technical conditions for secure devices for the creation and verification of electronic signatures (Journal of Law 2002, No. 128 item 1094).
-The applicability ranges of the qualified certificates, timestamps tokens, certificate status tokens, data validation tokens, evidences of receipt and submission (including official evidences of receipt and submission), objects deposit tokens, registries and repositories tokens (particularly regarding signed objects), attribute certificates, certificates of infrastructure keys of CERTUM and certificated evidences issued in compliance with this CPS are described in Chapter 1.4.
+The Certification Practice Statement describes a set of rules applied by CERTUM to issue qualified certificates, timestamps tokens, certificate status tokens, data validation and certification server tokens, evidences of receipt and submission (including official evidences of receipt and submission), objects deposit tokens, registries and repositories tokens, attribute certificates, , to the end-users, according to the requirements specified in the Regulation of the Ministry of Digitalisation of 5th October 2016 according the National Trust Infrastructure.
+The applicability ranges of the qualified certificates, timestamps tokens, certificate status tokens, data validation tokens, evidences of receipt and submission (including official evidences of receipt and submission), objects deposit tokens, registries and repositories tokens (particularly regarding signed objects), attribute certificates, and certificated evidences issued in compliance with this CPS are described in Chapter 1.4.
 Responsibility of the certification authority and end-users is described in Chapter 2.2